Carbon Black EDR (Endpoint Detection and Response) is the new name for the product formerly called CB Response.

 More info on the APIs to manage partitions can be found on the REST API reference

-Clearly, these changes represent a large shift in how data is represented in the Cb Response backend.
+Clearly, these changes represent a large shift in how data is represented in the EDR backend.
 Migrating existing 5.x events into the new schema would be very inefficient, so the upgrade process simply moves the existing 5.x data into its own warm “partition” (see the “Event Partitions” section above) and starts a new “hot” partition in the new 6.x schema.
 Once 30 days has past, this legacy data partition is moved to “cold” status.

 Since the legacy data partition and the new 6.x data partitions are using different data schema – most notably, the primary key has changed type from integer to string – special care must be taken when attempting to search for process event data across both cores.